The man

 AION does not cite Charcot to inscribe itself in a heroic lineage.

-It cites him so as not to forget what this sea can do — even to the best.
+It cites him so as not to forget what this sea can do, even to the best.

 What matters in Charcot is not the exploit: it is the method.

-this is what we retain, and what we try to hold.
+Measure accurately, document systematically, turn back when necessary, this is what we retain, and what we try to hold.

 1901–1902